UPDATED: April 22, 2022

 Make sure to account for variable or discretionary spending on entertainment, dining out and vacation travel.
 Don't overlook cash withdrawals if that’s part of your spending plan.

-Tallying up all these numbers for a year and then dividing by 12 will determine the monthly cash flow.
+Tallying up all these numbers for a year and then dividing by 12 will determine average monthly expenses.

 Outline Your Financial Priorities